dollarshaveclub/ember-uni-form/README.md

 Uni-Form is the one form library to rule them all.
 And in the darkness, bind them.

 * __You should really read the code in the dummy app.__
+* Model attribute names are expected to be camelCased.

 ## Installation